ministryofjustice/analytics-platform-ops/README.md

 ###### GitHub
  1. Click GitHub to set it up
- 2. Follow: [Connect your app to GitHub](https://auth0.com/docs/connections/social/github) Make sure you create the connection in your organization, not your own account.
+ 2. Follow: [Connect your app to GitHub](https://auth0.com/docs/connections/social/github) Make sure you create the connection in your organization, not your own account (e.g. https://github.com/organizations/moj-analytical-services/settings/applications).
 Complete the Client ID and Client Secret on GitHub.
  3. Check these boxes:
     * Email address
     * read:user